How to Replace an Electrical Outlet

 To break off the tab, grip it with long-nose pliers and bend it back and forth until it breaks off.

-1. Attach the wires to the terminals of the new receptacle.
+1. Attach the wires to the new receptacle's terminals.

 If the wiring has a green ground wire, attach it to the green terminal on the receptacle or to the electrical box.